 We had two remaining stops in Oklahoma before resting our heads at our hotel in Tulsa.

 Our first stop in Oklahoma was at the Chandler Phillips 66 Station.
 From my research, I knew that this landmark was dilapidated but we agreed to stop anyway.
 It was more dilapidated than I anticipated and was nothing like the pristine condition of the Ambler’s Texaco Station we saw the day before in Illinois.

 The Chandler Phillips 66 Station is a “must do NOT” on any Route 66 trip.
 Not only will it be a disappointment but you will lose a large chunk of time getting to and fro the station off of the toll road.
 The best part of the Chandler Phillips 66 Station was the sign.

 Three minutes after arriving at the Chandler Phillips 66 Station, we turned the car around and sped toward our final stop of the day, The Ribbon Road.
 The Ribbon Road, also know as the Sidewalk Highway, is a section of original Route 66 pavement.
 We arrived at the Ribbon Road at 7:30pm when the sun was setting.
 If we had arrived 10 minutes later, we would not have been able to appreciate this historic landmark.

 The Ribbon Road is only nine feet wide and puts into perspective how tiny cars were back in the day.
 This section of Route 66 was completed in 1922 and was 15.62 miles in length running from Miami, OK to Afton, OK.
 It was taken out of service in 1937.

 Day 3 kicked off bright and early with a 6:56am departure from our hotel in Tulsa.
-We had a busy day ahead, possibly even more busy than the prior day.
-Day 3 brought us through 3 states: Oklahoma, Texas and New Mexico.
+We had a busy day ahead, possibly even busier than the prior day.
+Day 3 brought us through 3 states: Oklahoma, Texas, and New Mexico.